 In my opinion one of the most significant Swiss GMT 1675's in the model's timeline is the double Swiss 1675.

-So far I have seen about four double Swiss GMT with this dial variation ranging form 10xxxxx to 11xxxxx serial numbers.
-White Swiss print, silver Swiss-T< 25, and gold gilt print for the rest of the dial.
+So far I have seen about four 3x Swiss GMT with this dial variation ranging form 10xxxxx to 11xxxxx serial numbers.
+One has to look at a micro close up of this are GMT dial to see that it has an Swiss in gold font just under the white Swiss.
+Very neat.
+The white Swiss print, silver Swiss->T 25, and two gold gilt print for the rest of the dial.
 Three different print colors.
 Wild!

 What makes this dial so significant is the indisputable evidence of the actual years and timeline when the Swiss dials changed over to Swiss-T< 25.
 Thus by logic Rolex switched from radium to tritium.
 So in my opinion the underline dial was definitively not a symbol for the radium to tritium lum change over, but for the centering of the dial print.